orsnaro/Discord-Bot-Ai/README.md

 * complete your [`quote`](https://github.com/orsnaro/quote-async) lib fork and make it fully async.

 *   add and test poe-API (starred at my GitHub)
-     - _NOTE:_ BARD API is the one used now due to connection and belling issues beteen GPT-API i.e.(openAI API) and my country (Egypt)
+     - _NOTE:_ DeepSeek API is the one used now due to connection and belling issues beteen GPT-API i.e.(openAI API) and my country (Egypt)

-*   add command to switch between BARD mode and poe-GPT mode
+*   add command to switch between Gemini mode and poe-GPT mode

-*   ~use google translator API~

-       *  _(NOT necessary  NEED any more! now bard speaks arabic and bard API python wrapper also supports that  just edit your internal prompt / appendings and formating to discord messages to have arabic variation)_
+       *  _(NOT necessary  NEED any more! now Gemini speaks arabic and Gemini API python wrapper also supports that  just edit your internal prompt / appendings and formating to discord messages to have arabic variation)_

-*   Edit your bard args. and prompt to send full arabic query to bard (Bard now has arabic lang suuport)
+*   Edit your Gemini args. and prompt to send full arabic query to Gemini (Gemini now has arabic lang suuport)

 ![**(DONE)**](https://img.shields.io/badge/DONE-green?style=for-the-badge